-Hybrid or innerspring mattresses are also options for individuals who grow too warm when they sleep.
+Hybrid or innerspring mattresses are also options for individuals who become too warm when they sleep.
 The coils in these mattresses allow for increased airflow and breathability.

-Some mattress covers are specially designed with cooling materials to increase their breathability, such as phase change molecule (PCM) fabrics.
-These fabrics absorb heat to prevent individuals from growing too warm and can also release the heat back into the cover if they become too cool.
+Some mattress covers are designed with cooling materials to increase their breathability, such as phase change material (PCM).
+These fabrics absorb heat to prevent individuals from becoming too warm and can also release the heat back into the cover if they become too cool.
 Tencel is another cooling material found in some mattress covers; it wicks away moisture and is highly breathable.

 Our Top Picks

 The top picks for the best RV mattress for quality sleep on the go are featured below.
-With the abovementioned considerations in mind, these selections include a number of different mattress types with various size options; firmness, contouring, and support levels; and temperature-regulating capabilities—all of which should help each individual find the RV mattress to suit their specific needs and preferences.
+With the abovementioned considerations taken into account, these selections include a number of different mattress types with various size options; firmness, contouring, and support levels; and temperature-regulating capabilities—all of which should help each individual find an RV mattress to suit their specific needs and preferences.

 Each thickness option features a top layer of gel-swirl memory foam and a high-density foundation to offer support and structure.
-The memory foam layer contours the mattress to the body to relieve pressure points and keep individuals comfortable as they sleep.
-The 12-inch and 14-inch options also have a layer of transition foam between the memory foam and the base.
+The memory-foam layer contours the mattress to the body to relieve pressure points and keep individuals comfortable as they sleep.
+The 12- and 14-inch options also have a layer of transition foam between the memory foam and the base.

-This mattress also features open-cell technology to enhance airflow and prevent individuals from overheating during the night.
-Soft and stain-resistant fabric covers the memory foam layer, making this mattress easy to clean.
+This mattress features open-cell technology to enhance airflow and prevent sleepers from overheating during the night.
+Soft and stain-resistant fabric covers the memory-foam layer, making this mattress easy to clean.

-This 6-inch thick memory foam mattress from Best Price Mattress is an excellent option for individuals looking to keep the cost low when purchasing an RV mattress.
-Made from CertiPUR-US certified memory foam, the mattress is free of heavy metals, ozone depleters, formaldehyde, and other potentially harmful materials.
-The green tea extract infused into the memory foam offers the additional benefit of minimizing odors and helping individuals relax and sleep more peacefully.
+This 6-inch-thick memory-foam mattress from Best Price Mattress is an excellent option for individuals looking to keep the cost low when purchasing an RV mattress.
+Made from CertiPUR-US-certified memory foam, the mattress is free of heavy metals, ozone depleters, formaldehyde, and other potentially harmful materials.
+The green tea extract infused into the memory foam offers the additional benefit of minimizing odors and helping users relax and sleep more peacefully.

 This mattress features a three-layer design.
 The top layer is 1 inch of memory foam to contour to each body and relieve pressure points.
 The middle layer provides 2 inches of pressure-relief foam to offer additional contouring properties for enhanced comfort.
 The bottom layer features 3 inches of high-density foam to support the base of the mattress and keep the user’s spine in alignment while sleeping.
 This mattress is available in six sizes; additional thickness options are also available.

-The Brooklyn Aurora hybrid mattress is an ideal option for those wanting to treat themselves to a luxuriously comfortable mattress for their RV.
+The Brooklyn Aurora Hybrid Mattress is an ideal option for those wanting to treat themselves to a luxuriously comfortable mattress for their RV.
 This six-layer mattress is infused with the manufacturer’s proprietary TitanCool cooling gel beads to prevent it—and the individual—from growing too warm overnight.
-With this phase change molecule TitanCool infusion, the skin’s temperature stays at 88 degrees, which is optimal for sleep.
+With this PCM TitanCool infusion, the skin’s temperature stays at 88 degrees, which is optimal for sleep.